David Shore: After House

 In 2009, Shore finished production of the short-lived police TV show Winters starring Famke Janssen.

 In February 2013, Entertainment Weekly reported that Shore would write for an upcoming ABC television show titled Doubt, about "a 'charming low-rent' lawyer battling his demons" starring Steve Coogan.

 In August, 2015, Amazon Video released a pilot episode for Sneaky Pete, a show Shore and Bryan Cranston created.
 The first season of Sneaky Pete was exclusively released in its entirety on Amazon Video on January 13, 2017.

-In 2019, as WGA Co-chair, Shore joined other WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, as WGA co-chair, Shore joined forces with WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
 In May 2021, he and his Shore Z Productions company renewed his first look deal with Sony.

 Filmography

 The numbers in directing and writing credits refer to the number of episodes.